 After the common fund order was made in the Brambles Class Action, the High Court of Australia handed down a decision in another class action, which held that Courts do not have power to make a common fund order at least at an early stage of a class action.
 Therefore, the common fund order originally made in the Brambles Class Action has now been vacated by the Federal Court.

 At present, the High Court has not considered whether a common fund order could be made towards the end of a class action though present authorities suggest that the Federal Court does have this power at the conclusion of a class action.
 The Applicants therefore intend to ask the Court to make a similar order at that time.
 Until the making of any such order, Maurice Blackburn, Slater and Gordon, the applicants and the Funders have all expressed their intention to continue to conduct and fund the Brambles Class Action in the same manner as originally contemplated by the now-vacated common fund order.

 Please note that group members will not have to pay any amount of money until and unless there is a successful outcome in the Brambles Class Action.
-Further, the amounts paid to the litigation funders and lawyers in the event of a successful outcome will not exceed the settlement or judgment sum.
+Further, the amounts paid to the Funders and lawyers in the event of a successful outcome will be subject to approval by the Federal Court, and will never exceed the settlement or judgment sum.

 On 6 August 2021, the Court made orders for a registration and opt out process to occur in the Brambles Class Action.
-This includes orders for a notice to be sent to potential group members which provides important information about:
+The deadline for group members to opt out of the Brambles Class Action was 14 October 2021, which has now passed.